aecsar/dotfiles/tips.md

 # Neovim tips and tricks

 - Use gx to open a link under the cursor in your browser
+- Use gl to open a lsp error message in a new window

 # New computer setup